elastisys/compliantkubernetes-apps/tests/README.md

 > The container might struggle to prompt for kube-login and gpg-agent, but if those are activated before by accessing the clusters and using gpg then the session can be reused.
 > This is applicable for regression, integration, and end-to-end tests.

+> [!note]
+> For the end-to-end/opa-gatekeeper tests to work, you need to add `ghcr.io/elastisys` as trusted registry.

 You must have `make` and either rootful `docker` or rootless `podman` installed!
 Check the [DEVELOPMENT](../DEVELOPMENT.md) docs additional requirements to run local-clusters for integration and regression tests.